 Anyone can become a member of the Friends of the Wareham Free Library.
 Stop by the library for a membership form, or message us through Facebook.
 You can also learn more at their website here.

-Sidewalk Book Sale
+April Book Sale

 The Friends of the Wareham Free Library will resume their monthly used book sale in April.
 The dates and times will be:

 Thursday, April 22 – 9:30 AM to 4:30 PM

 Friday, April 23 – 9:30 AM to 4:30 PM

 Saturday, April 24 – 9:30 AM to 2 PM.

 Used book sales will be held in the Meeting Room of the Main Library, and access to the sale is from the Meeting Room door, not through the library.
 Masks and social distancing will be required.
 The number of shoppers at one time may be limited.
 Please bring your own shopping bags.

 For the month of April, the theme will be Children’s books, with a wide assortment of each of these books.
 Other books are available in all genres and for all ages.

 Book donations are no longer being accepted at this time, as the storage unit is full.
 The Friends of the Wareham Free Library appreciate anyone who donated books during the month of March.

 Each year the Friends ask for donations to support their early literacy program, Dolly Parton’s Imagination Library.
 This worldwide initiative has registered more than one million children ages 0 to 5 years old to participate in a program that provides one free book mailed each month to its members.
 To date, the Friends have registered 340 Wareham children and 106 of them have graduated when they turned 5.